 Cache plugins usually don’t optimize images – however, FP has valuable features for optimizing images, and FlyingCDN makes it even easier.

-- Lazy load images: A common feature in cache plugins – the good news is that FP lets you exclude pictures above the fold from lazy loading, allowing you to exclude images from the top of the page.
-If you want to exclude them manually, just add the image URLs.
+- Lazy load images and Iframes: A common feature in cache plugins – the good news is that FP lets you exclude pictures above the fold from lazy loading, allowing you to exclude images/Iframes from the top of the page.
+If you want to exclude them manually, just add the image/Iframes URLs.

-- Fill in missing dimensions: Automatically add missing width and height attributes to images to minimize layout shifts.
+- Properly Size Images: Automatically add missing width and height attributes to images to minimize layout shifts.
+Adapt your images to fit on the page.

 - Local Gravatar: It downloads and saves Gravatar images on your web server to speed up your site.
 And minimize external requests.